jackss011/grapple-desktop/README.md

 Builds application files in build subfolder.

 #### `gulp run`
-Runs `gulp build` and launchs the application through electron.
+Runs `gulp build` and launches the application through electron.

 #### `gulp nodemon`
-Runs `gulp run` and watchs for js or html changes to rebuild and restart the application.
+Runs `gulp run` and watches for js or html changes to rebuild and restart the application.

 #### `gulp style`
-Runs `gulp run` and watchs for sass changes to refresh css only.
+Runs `gulp run` and watches for sass changes to refresh css only.
-The application state is preserved (i.e. the application is not restarted).
+The application state is preserved (i.e. the application is **not** restarted).

+Usefull to style application in real time.

+#### `gulp code`
+Runs `gulp run` and watches for javascript changes to refresh browser_window's content.
+Electron is **not** restarted.

+Usefull to edit browser content code (such as React, Redux).